-NOTE 12.
+Reference NOTE 12.
 EMPLOYEE EXPENSES

 2019 2018

-\$'000 \$'00
+\$'000 \$'000

-Wages and Salaries 69,522 68,09
+Wages and Salaries 69,522 68,098

-Annual Leave Expense 1,923 1,70
+Annual Leave Expense 1,923 1,701

-Long Service Leave Expense 650 65
+Long Service Leave Expense 650 655

-Workers' Compensation Insurance Premium 1,461 1,32
+Workers' Compensation Insurance Premium 1,461 1,320

-Termination Expense 558 32
+Termination Expense 558 320

-Other Employee Benefits and On-Costs Total Employee Expenses 680 74,794 2 72,11
+Other Employee Benefits and On-Costs 680 20

-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, , ,
+Total Employee Expenses 74,794 72,114

-AASB 119.5 Commentary - Note 12: Employee Expenses Employee benefits include:

-short-term employee benefits, such as wages, salaries, annual leave leave leave fits(e.g. vehicles), if expected to be settled wholly before twelve months reporting period in which the employees render the related services; post employment benefits (e.g. pensions and post employment life insurance) s after the end of t
+AASB 119.5 Commentary - Note 12: Employee Expenses Employee benefits include: short-term employee benefits, such as wages, salaries, annual leave le after the end of t he annual

-other long-term employee benefits (e.g. annual leave, long service leave, disability benefits and deferred compensation); and termination benefits. long-terr
+termination benefits.

-AASB 119.11 Where an employee has rendered services to the agency during a reporting recognise as an expense (and a liability) the undiscounted amount of short-term e employee benefits , includin

-non-monetary benefits, expected to be settled in exchange for that service.
-Wa cost of any components of a wage or salary package and related Fringe Benefits - nclude th
+AASB 119.11 Where an employee has rendered services to the agency during a reporting recognise as an expense (and a liability) the undiscounted amount of short-term e non-monetary benefits, expected to be settled in exchange for that service.
+Was cost of any components of a wage or salary package and related Fringe Benefits. mployee benefits ges and salaries ir , including

+Termination expense represents the movement in the provision for termination being abolished due to a restructuring of the agency.